 Quality and Outcomes Reports - Critical Care

-About the data - Children's Hospital of Wisconsin uses a third-party vendor to survey patients and families and get feedback about their overall experience.
-Children's Hospital uses the feedback from this survey to direct changes that improve the patient and family experience.
+About the data - Children's Hospital of Wisconsin in Milwaukee uses a third-party vendor to survey patients and families and obtain feedback about their overall experience.
+Children's Hospital uses the feedback from this survey to direct changes that will improve the patient and family experience.

 Related dimensions of care: